davidsidlinger/davidsidlinger.github.com/resume.md

 with a bloody nose.

 Few tools for building and manipulating MDX queries exist.
-The team built a tool to enforce syntactically correct query construction, rewrite constructed queries, and build a set of classes representing the structure of the cube.
+The team built a tool to enforce syntactically correct construction, rewrite constructed queries, and build a set of classes representing the structure of the cube.
 New features that would have taken weeks to develop can be shipped in days without comprimising quality.